-Stockton, CA receives 60 out of 100 for its livability score; this results in a ranking of #1,022 in California and #23,737 in the USA.
-This is not a favorable rating; as this score ranks among some of the lowest in America.
-Living in Stockton may not be a pleasant experience.
-There are seven total categories that generate the livability score.
-Stockton scores well for amenities (A+) and weather (B+).
-Stockton does not do well for the following: crime (F), cost of living (D-), education (F) and employment (F).
-It might be wise to take a closer look at each category to find out why.
+Stockton, CA receives 61/100 for its livability score; this results in a ranking of #563 in California and #15,579 in the USA.
+There are nine total categories that generate the livability score.
+Stockton ranks well for amenities (A-), education (B-) and housing (A+) Stockton does not score well for the following: crime (F) and cost of living (F).
+It might be a good idea to take a closer look at each category to find out why.

 If you're considering living in Stockton, it comes with numerous advantages, particularly in the form of an extensive selection of local amenities.
 These amenities play a pivotal role in elevating the quality of life within this vibrant community.
 From easily accessible grocery stores, to conveniently located fitness facilities, a diverse range of dining establishments and a multitude of shopping options, Stockton provides a comprehensive array of resources for its residents.
 This ensures the effortless fulfillment of your daily needs and creates ample opportunities for relaxation and recreation.
 The convenience of these local offerings greatly contributes to the overall appeal of the area, making it an enticing destination for those in search of convenience, diversity, and a gratifying lifestyle.
 If you're contemplating a move, the abundance of local amenities could very well be a defining characteristic of this area.
 Some of the more notable entertainment options include: The Haggin Museum, Stockton Arena, and Historic Bob Hope Theatre.